 If your doctor suspects you may have medullary thyroid cancer, the levels of calcitonin in the blood may also be checked.
 High levels of calcitonin in the blood can be a sign of this type of thyroid cancer.

-PET scan – A PET (positron emission tomography) scan is rarely needed for thyroid cancer.
+A PET scan is rarely needed for thyroid cancer.
 However, it may be useful in some types of thyroid cancer, particularly if other tests give conflicting results.

 To prepare for the PET scan, you will usually be asked not to eat or drink for a period of time (fast).
 Before the scan, you will be injected with a glucose solution containing a small amount of radioactive material.
 Cancer cells show up brighter on the scan because they take up more of the glucose solution than normal cells do.

 You will be asked to sit quietly for 30–90 minutes while the glucose solution moves around your body.
 You will then have a scan of your entire body to locate any cancer cells.
 The scan itself takes about 30 minutes.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
 You should also let them know if you have diabetes or kidney disease or are pregnant.